dotlang/language/README.md

 ###Core package

-A set of core packages will be included in the language which provide basic and low-level functionality:
+A set of core packages will be included in the language which provide basic and low-level functionality (This part may be written in C):

 - Calling C/C++ methods
 - Reflection and extracting annotations
 - Data conversion
-- GC
+- Garbage collector
-- Exception handling
+- Exception class

 ###Standard package

 There will be another set of packages built on top of core which provide common utilities.
-This will be much larger and more complex than core, so it will be independent of the core and language.
+This will be much larger and more complex than core, so it will be independent of the core and language (This part will be written in Electron).
 Here is a list of some of classes in this package collection:

 - I/O (Network, Console, File, ...)
 - Thread and synchronization management